Design of the Liverpool Telescope

 The base of the telescope acts as a firm support for the structure of the instrument.
 It also houses the azimuth bearings which allow for horizontal (azimuth) or side to side movement of the telescope.
 These hydrostatic bearings contain two flat or nearly flat metal surfaces that glide across each other on a thin film of oil.
 The bearings are ultra smooth allowing the telescope to accurately follow the stars.

-It is very important that the telecope is perfectly level when it is working, if not, it will be unable to accurately track the stars and take photographs.
+It is very important that the telescope is perfectly level when it is working, if not, it will be unable to accurately track the stars and take photographs.
 The base of the telescope can be levelled to within 20 microns (20 millionths of a metre - the thickness of a human hair!).
 It is also important that the telescope is mounted on a strong concrete foundation, or pier as it is called, to stop mechanical vibrations from around the observatory site disturbing the instrument's sensitive measurements.

 The yokes provide the second axis of movement for the telescope as well as supporting the mirrors, instruments and associated mounting structures.

-The telecope moves vertically (up and down) on its altitude axis.
+The telescope moves vertically (up and down) on its altitude axis.
 The bearings for this movement are located at the top of the yoke.
 These are ultra smooth hydrostatic bearing of the same type as those used to move the telescope horizontally (azimuth).

 The yoke is specially designed to be as rigid as possible which is particularly important when the telescope moves or when the wind speed rises.
-Vibrations caused by these effects would be disasterous for the telescope, limiting the quality of the images produced and the time the instrument would be in use during the year.
+Vibrations caused by these effects would be disastrous for the telescope, limiting the quality of the images produced and the time the instrument would be in use during the year.
 The Liverpool Telescope has been designed to operate in wind speeds of up to 80 Km per hour.

 The Centre Section